i05nagai/memorandum/language/english.md

 * xerox
     * Why are you xeroxing a passport?
 * hog
+    * a pig, especially one that is allowd to grow large so that it can be eaten
+    * a male pig with its sexual organs removed, kept fo its meat
+    * someone who takes much more than a fair share of something, especilly by eating too much
+        * you've eaten t all? you hog
+    * to take or use more than your share of something
+        * He's always hogging the bathroom
 * mommentary lapse
 * tepid
     * the water is tepid